ashikhub13/currency-converter/solution.md

 4. Improving API performance
    While integrating thymeleaf, price request submit forces the fetch all cryptocurrency query to run again and load the data into the model.
 I     could not spend too much time removing that dependency.
 Wanted to explore different way to load the page without refreshing or just change the   message value only.
 Angular or use of javascript could have fixed this butuploaded could not get time to explore.
 Also since we are calling same data again, wanted to try caching, but since this is a simple application, decided not to.
 5. Currency symbol Implementation
   Also I have used the java util Currency class to determine the symbol.
 Wanted to fetch all the currency symbols with respect to the currency codes in the database and map it across the same.
-But needed more time fetching that information
+But needed more time fetching that information.
+Currently if no symbol available in util currency code is appended instead
 6. Updating latest currency data
   As I have mentioned I have used a csv sheet to upload the currency and country data.
 This data is obsolete and needs some updation.
 For example Malta and Cyprus.
 I removed these from the sheet now.
 So tracking their localised price will throw a custom error.
 I wish to update them when I get time.
 7. Using slf4j to log important aspects in the application